ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     > [!NOTE]
     > To run the **Get-UnifiedGroup** cmdlet, you have to be assigned the View-Only Recipients role in Exchange Online or be a member of a role group that's assigned the View-Only Recipients role.

 - When a user's mailbox is searched, any Microsoft Team or Office 365 Group that the user is a member of won't be searched.
-Similarly, when you search a Microsoft Team or an Office 365 Group, only the group mailbox and group site that you specify is searched; the mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.
+Similarly, when you search a Microsoft Team or an Office 365 Group, only the group mailbox and group site that you specify is searched.
+The mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.

 - To get a list of the members of a Microsoft Team or an Office 365 Group, you can view the properties on the **Home \> Groups** page in the Microsoft 365 admin center.
 Alternatively, you can run the following command in Exchange Online PowerShell: